csail-csg/riscy-OOO/README.md

         $ export PATH=$BSPATH/bin:$PATH
         $ export LM_LICENSE_FILE=<your bluespec license>

     The Bluespec compiler uses the shared library `libgmp.so.3`, but Ubuntu does not provide this version of the library.
-To fix this, we can just creat a link for `libgmp.so`:
+To fix this, we can just creat a link for `libgmp.so.10`:

         $ cd /usr/lib/x86_64-linux-gnu # the folder containing libgmp.so, this is the path for ubuntu; the path may be different for other OS
-        $ sudo ln -s libgmp.so libgmp.so.3
+        $ sudo ln -s libgmp.so.10 libgmp.so.3

 - Get dependencies for RISC-V toolchain and connectal.